genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/14_text-field.md

 ```

 ### Get the user input
-Once the user has input a value to this component, you need to make that value or text accessible to the application:
+Once the user has input a value to this component, you need to make it accessible to the application:

 1. Create an `@observable` variable where you want to use this value: